Tag: Brexit

 Originally a comment by Claire on They’ve done it.

 As an expat Brit, I was in two minds whether to vote in the referendum.
 After all, it seemed a bit cheeky to insist on a voice on it when I’d no intention of returning to the UK.
 But the rhetoric changed my mind.
 I quickly became very concerned that the Brexit campaign were willing to lie brazenly and hand-wave any demands for details on how any number of important structural changes would be managed.
 So I got registered and voted, for my nephews and nieces too young to vote, for my other family members who’s lives and job prospects depended on us remaining in the EU.
-It was not … Read the rest
+It was not enough, but I was glad in the end that I had voted, because I would have felt so much worse if I had not.

 So that’s appalling.